Are we surprised to find SMBHs with JWST at z > 9?: Great expectations and amazing confirmations

 \subsubsection{GNz11}

-For GNz11, Fig. \ref{fig:gnz11SED} compares the predicted emission spectra powered by accreting BHs (upper panel) and their host galaxies (lower panel) with the photometric data reported by \citet{tacchella2023} for the central point source (which Maiolino et al. 2023 attribute to the AGN emission) and the extended component, respectively.
+For GNz11, Fig. \ref{fig:gnz11SED} compares the predicted emission spectra powered by accreting BHs (upper panel) and their host galaxies (lower panel) with the photometric data reported by \citet{tacchella2023} for the central point source (which \citealt{maiolino2023a} attribute to the AGN emission) and the extended component, respectively.

 In the upper panel, we show the flux density predicted for two accreting BHs with mass $M_{\rm BH}\sim 1.5 \times 10^6 \, \rm M_\odot$, selected from the SE model ($\lambda_{\rm Edd} = 2.4$, azure lines) and from the EL model ($\lambda_{\rm Edd} = 0.4$, black dashed-dotted line).
 Using the same color-coding, in the bottom panel we show the flux density predicted for their host galaxies.
 The two accreting BHs are hosted by galaxies with different stellar mass (${\rm log}(M_{\rm star}/M_\odot) = 8.6$ in the EL model, and ${\rm log}(M_{\rm star}/M_\odot) = 8$ in the SE model), but with the same ISM metallicity ($Z = 0.06 Z_\odot$).